Also known as: MLD, Arylsulfatase A deficiency or Leukodystrophy - metachromatic

 MLD is usually caused by the lack of an important enzyme called arylsulfatase A (ARSA).
 Because this enzyme is missing, chemicals called sulfatides build up in the body and damage the nervous system, kidneys, gallbladder, and other organs.
 In particular, the chemicals damage the protective sheaths that surround nerve cells.

 The disease is passed down through families (inherited).
 You must get a copy of the defective gene from both your parents to have the disease.
 Parents can each have the defective gene, but not have MLD.
 A person with 1 defective gene is called a "carrier."

 Children who inherit only 1 defective gene from 1 parent will be a carrier, but usually will not develop MLD.
 When 2 carriers have a child, there is a 1 in 4 chance that the child will get both genes and have MLD.

 MLD occurs in about 1 in 40,000 people.
 There are 3 forms of the disease.
 The forms are based on when the symptoms begin:

 There is no cure for MLD.
 Care focuses on treating the symptoms and preserving the patient's quality of life with physical and occupational therapy.

-Research is studying techniques to replace the missing enzyme (arylsulfatase A).
+Research is studying ways to replace the missing enzyme (arylsulfatase A).

 For additional information and resources, see:

 MLD is a severe disease that gets worse over time.
 Eventually people lose all muscle and mental function.
-Life span varies depending on what age the condition started, but the disease course usually runs 3 - 20 or more years.
+Life span varies depending on what age the condition started, but the disease course usually runs 3 to 20 years or more.